Disabled alternative access to the Montmartre Artists’ Studios Circuit

 At the corner with Rue Ravignan turn right.
 The street suddenly becomes steep, falling sharply away for about 20 metres.
 You will see a shaded square on front of you planted with horse chestnut trees, this is Place Emile Goudeau.

-The building to the right which is marked as point 9 in blue on the restricted access map and 2 on the normal access map, is a reconstruction of the Bateau Lavoir artists’ studios.
+The building to the right (point 9), is a reconstruction of the Bateau Lavoir artists’ studios.
 The Bateau Lavoir is chiefly famous for being the place where Pablo Picasso ‘invented’ modern art in 1907 with his breakthrough painting Les Demoiselles d’Avignon (The Young Ladies of Avignon).

-The Demoiselles d’Avignon page will give you some insight on artistic influences on the painting and a short general survey of most of the artists featured in the walk.
+The Demoiselles d’Avignon page will give you some insight on artistic influences on the painting and Picasso and there is a short general survey of most of the artists featured in the walk on the Salon page.